checkly/docs.checklyhq.com/site/content/docs/_index.md

   - /docs/
 ---

 Checkly gives you code-first synthetic monitoring for modern DevOps.
-Monitor your APIs and apps at a fraction of the price of legacy providers.
+Monitor your APIs, service connectivity and apps at a fraction of the price of legacy providers.
 Powered by Monitoring as Code and Playwright.

 ## Get started with monitoring as code